Resize image without using JavaScript or jQuery

 As usual, if you find any bugs, specially regarding IE, please do report them on github.

-Download the latest version: http://github.com/adeelejaz/jquery-image-resize/downloads
+Download the latest version: https://github.com/adeelejaz/jquery-image-resize/releases

-Report any bugs: http://github.com/adeelejaz/jquery-image-resize/issues
+Report any bugs: https://github.com/adeelejaz/jquery-image-resize/issues

 If for any reason you do not use github (seriously?!), then drop me a line on twitter, ideally with a jsfiddle example: @adeelejaz